neoswap-ai/neoswap-solana-collection-swap/README.md

 } = await neoSwap.CREATE_INSTRUCTIONS.createInitializeSwapInstructions({
     clusterOrUrl: string, // "mainnet-beta" or "devnet" or URL
     swapData: neoTypes.swapData, // Data of the swap
-    signer: PublicKey, // User that will deposit assets in the swap });
+    signer: PublicKey, // Wallet that will Create the swap and be admin of the swap });

 const provider = await getProvider(); //Import your own provider to broadcast transaction to blockchain via the user Wallet